jain18aditya/HelloFreshAPITesting/README.md

 # HelloFreshAPITesting
 Framework Details:
+1. A API framework based on 'spring-web-client' which give a entry point for performing web requests.
+This framework uses jackson data bind library which convert json to POJO classes.
-1. Framework is written using spring utility lombok where starting point will be Cucumber feature files.
+2. Framework is written using spring utility lombok where starting point will be Cucumber feature files.
-2. Feature files are consist of plain English language steps.
+3. Feature files are consist of plain English language steps.
-3. All pages and page action are on one place and action on pages (Background code for cucumber steps) are in Cucumber steps.
+4. All pages and page action are on one place and action on pages (Background code for cucumber steps) are in Cucumber steps.
-4. For API's a common class API.java is present in utils which contain all the API methods e.g. GET, POST, PUT etc
+5. For API's a common class API.java is present in utils which contain all the API methods e.g. GET, POST, PUT etc
-5. A model is created for output in api.model package.
+6. A model is created for output in api.model package.
-6. Reading API details from and constant.java file.
+7. Reading API details from and constant.java file.

 Logging:
-7. Used log4j for gathering logs and report file will be generated at root location.
+8. Used log4j for gathering logs and report file will be generated at root location.
-8. Used hooks class of Cucumber to improve the logging.
+9. Used hooks class of Cucumber to improve the logging.

 Reports:
-9A very good Cucumber reports are generated under target folder
+10. A very good Cucumber reports are generated under target folder

 CI:
-10Can be easily linked with CI tool and if required all values can be passed through CI tool itself.
+11. Can be easily linked with CI tool and if required all values can be passed through CI tool itself.

 # Run requirement:
 1. Clone this project